PS-Soundwave/weaver/CONTRIBUTING.md

 **Great Bug Reports** tend to have:

-- A brief background an dsummary
+- A brief background and summary
 - Steps to reproduce
     - Be specific!
 Demo it if possible
 - What you expected would happen